esiram/im_alive_wip/README.md

 ![sign up](imalive/static/imalive-signup.png)

-If survivors currently live in dangerous situations, they may communicate this via I'mAlive by answering the "Are you in danger?" question with "Yes, please help."
+If survivors currently live in dangerous situations, they may communicate this via I'mAlive by answering the "Are You In Danger?" question with "Yes, please help."
 If possible, the survivor will hopefully give more details about the danger.
 I'mAlive administrators could then share this so-called *SOS* data with the appropriate government and/or nonprofit agency(ies) which could then try to aid the survivors.

 Examples of vulnerable survivors include: starving refugees, human trafficking victims, and victims of domestic violence.